TinyWeb CRLF Injection (CVE-2024-5193)

 ...

-Note: In the fixed version, CRLF characters are stripped, so the injected content becomes part of the Location value rather than a separate header.
+In the fixed version, StripCRLF() removes CR/LF bytes, so the injected content collapses into the Location value as a harmless string fragment rather than becoming a separate header.

 References